Host Plants for Butterflies & Moths

 Looking for More Host Plants?

-We've added a new Host Plants category to our website that includes any of the host plants we offer.
-Another resource is our Planting for Pollinators Selection Guide, which highlights numerous host plants.
+We've added a new HOST PLANTS category to our website that includes more than 100 host plants.
+Another resource, our Planting for Pollinators Selection Guide, highlights numerous host plants.